brinsley-ngasi/2021-ss-ambidextrousorganization/Course work Presentation Version 4.md

 ## Exploitation/Exploration Defined

-- Exploration refers to the discovery of new products and opportunities.
+- Exploration is the discovery of new products and opportunities.
-- Exploitation refers to the refinement of existing products and competencies.
+- Exploitation is the refinement of existing products and competencies.

 ---

 ## Exploration versus Exploitation

 Exploration         | Exploitation     |